Day 7 : Understanding package manager and systemctl

 Different kinds of package managers?

 Certainly!
-In the Linux world, particularly for Ubuntu, two primary package managers are commonly used: apt
+In the Linux world, particularly for Ubuntu, two primary package managers are commonly used: apt and snap.
+Let's delve into each:

 1. APT (Advanced Package Tool):